Alex-D/Cookies-EU-banner/README.md

 - `#cookies-cnil-reject` and `#cookies-cnil-accept` to reject/accept cookies.

-Next, get the [`cookies-cnil-banner.min.js`](cookies-cnil-banner.min.js) file and before the end of your `<body>`, or in a script file inserted at the same place, put that:
+Before the end of your `<body>`, or in a script file inserted at the same place, put that:

 ```html
 <script src="./cookies-cnil-banner.min.js"></script>